Killian-Morin/42-C-Piscine/README.md

 <p align="center">
 	Summary:
-	This is all the C modules that I did during my piscine in 42 Lausanne during july 2022.
+	This is all the C modules that I did during my piscine in 42 Lausanne during july 2022. <br>
-	To warm up at the start of the cursus I did some again and did some new ones.
+	To warm up at the start of the cursus I did some again and did some that I didn't have the time to do during the piscine.
 </p>